Favorites ()

 Heather Anderson is our assistant director of nursing simulation education.
 She joined St. Thomas from HealthPartners Clinical Simulation at the HealthPartners Institute in St. Paul, where she served as Lead Simulation Education Specialist.
 In this role, she was responsible for the coordination, development, facilitation, and evaluation of simulation activities.
 She also has experience as a critical care nurse, medical/surgical nurse, and adjunct nursing faculty member.

-Meet Heather Anderson
+Heather Anderson bio

-Dr. Lindsay Schipper Assistant Professor
+photo of Dr. Lindsay Schipper

 Dr. Lindsay Schipper is a Registered Nurse who brings 20 years of nursing experience to her role, including in-home and hospice care at Fairview Lakes Homecaring and Hospice, as well as pediatric nursing at Children's Minnesota.